kennethtran91/appointment-booking/README.md

 4. Client Database
    BookMe! keeps a record of all clients and their appointment history, making it easy to track and maintain a client base.

+# How to run this app on your local machine

+1. Open cmd/terminal and run "git clone https://github.com/kennethtran91/appointment-booking.git"

+2.  cd to appointment-booking folder by running "cd appointment-booking"

+3.  install dependencies by running "npm i"

+4.  then run "npm run dev"